Probing the dynamics of stringy flux tubes with large $R$-charge: Introduction

 \paragraph*{Frequency densities and decoupling from the cusp.} To further elucidate the relation between exact frequencies $\omega_\ell$ and the quantum number $\ell$ at large $\mathcal{L}$, we have introduced ``frequency densities'' ${\rho}_\omega$ (for AdS$_5$ modes) and $\tilde\rho_\omega$ (for $S^5$ modes) following \cite{Giombi:2022anm}:

 and similarly for $\tilde{\rho}_\omega$.
-We find that the physical angles $\phi$ and $\theta$ contribute to both ${\rho}_\omega$ and $\tilde{\rho}_\omega$ only via exponentially suppressed terms.
-This indicates that, in the large $\mathcal{L}$ limit, the string fluctuations effectively decouple from the cusped Wilson loop geometry -- a fact anticipated from earlier studies \cite{Correa:2012hh, Drukker:2012de}.
+We find that the physical angles $\phi$ and $\theta$ contribute to both ${\rho}_\omega$ and $\tilde{\rho}_\omega$ only via exponentially suppressed terms at large $\mathcal L$.
+This indicates that the string fluctuations effectively decouple from the cusped Wilson loop geometry in the large $\mathcal{L}$ limit -- a fact anticipated from earlier studies \cite{Correa:2012hh, Drukker:2012de}.
 In other words, the leading terms in the frequency densities agree with those for a straight Wilson line \cite{Drukker:2006xg,Giombi:2022anm}, and the effective quantization condition becomes independent of the cusp angles up to exponentially small corrections.